Laura Fuentes

 Flax meal is a natural thickening agent made from ground flaxseeds.
 They are an excellent source of fiber, omega-3 fatty acids, and are sure to doctor up watery oats.
 Stir them into cooked oatmeal, let it rest a minute or 2, and check back- the oats should be more cohesive.

-You can also use any of these ingredients, with the exception of egg whites, to thicken oatmeal made in the microwave or with quick oats.
+You can also use any of these ingredients, except egg whites (for texture reasons), to thicken oatmeal made in the microwave or with quick oats.
 Just stir them into the bowl, give it a minute or two, and check on the texture.
 You may need to microwave the oats for an additional minute.

 How to Make Thick Oatmeal

-If you haven’t started cooking and are browsing for easy ways to thicken oatmeal, I’ve got more delicious ingredients you can add while cooking to increase volume and achieve that desired texture.
+If you haven’t started cooking yet and are looking for easy ways to thicken oatmeal, I’ve got more delicious ingredients you can add while cooking to increase volume and achieve the desired texture.

-For less than 50 calories, ⅓ cup of pumpkin pureé will stretch the oats and gives you another excuse to bring out the pumpkin pie spice.
+For less than 50 calories, ⅓ cup of pumpkin pureé will stretch the oats and give you another excuse to bring out the pumpkin pie spice.

 Another healthier way to add volume without excess calories.
 You only need about ½ a banana.
 Save the other half to slice and top the oats.
-While you are at it, add a dash of cinnamon and brown sugar, to enhance the banana flavor.
+While you are at it, add a dash of cinnamon and brown sugar.

 by Laura Fuentes